MZandtheRaspberryPi/spot_micro_demo/README.md

 You can imagine how rotating a part and printing it on its side could change how the layers would be construct and the print would work faster or slower.
 There are more efficient ways to print some parts by rotating, laying it flat, changing supports, ect.
 So, the community was also very helpful in guiding me towards efficient ways to print:
 ![feedback_printing](screenshots/feedback_printing.PNG)

+I did end up using some parts provided by mike4192, which fit into the shoulder and provide more support for each leg so that weight is better distributed to the body of the robot.
+Details [here](https://github.com/mike4192/spotMicro/blob/master/docs/additional_hardware_description.md).

 While printing the parts, I ran into some issues.
 Namely:

 I had some issues where I would print a part, and the screw holes were melted together or not in the right shape.
 This was caused by a sloppy printer where the head missed some layers and wasn't moving precisely.
 Tightening the belts on the 3d printer helped with this (but NOT overtightening).